OpenDSA/OpenDSA/RST/en/VisFormalLang/CFLSimp.rst

 where :math:`a \in T` and :math:`x \in V^*`

-This is like an s-grammar (or simple grammar, p.142 Linz), except the s-grammar definition includes a further restriction that any pair :math:`(A, a)` can occur at most in one rule.
+This is like an s-grammar (or simple grammar), except the s-grammar definition includes a further restriction that any pair :math:`(A, a)` can occur at most in one rule.